-Kansas native Stewart Michael Bishop (on left in picture) has been studying poker rules since he checked out “According to Hoyle” at age 6 from the library.
+Kansas native Stewart Michael Bishop has been studying poker rules since he checked out “According to Hoyle” at age 6 from the library.
 Nearly 50 years later he’s still at it.
 Since 2005 Mike has co-managed the Poker TDA Discussion Forums answering 100’s of rules questions from TDA members worldwide.
-He also served on the production teams of both the 2009 and 2011 TDA Summits.
+He has served on the production teams of the 2009, 2011, 2013, 2015, and 2017 Poker TDA Summits.

 Mike began managing poker events in Florida in the 1980’s while attending business school.
 After graduation he spent 13 years in commercial real estate in Florida and 12 years as a securities trader in Chicago.
 Always interested in the gaming industry, Mike first obtained a Nevada gaming license in 1991, promoting junkets between the Sunshine State and Las Vegas for the Flamingo Hilton.